Severe storm threat and high heat over Memorial Day Weekend

-There is a chance for storms as well as unseasonably warm and humid weather this weekend in North Texas.
-Thunderstorm chances are in the forecast both Friday and Saturday.
+Unseasonably warm and humid weather is in the forecast for the Memorial Day holiday weekend in North Texas.
+We'll also have to keep an eye on the sky as thunderstorms will be possible into Friday night and Saturday.
 Timing would be in the afternoon through the evening hours.

 Any storm that does develop has the potential to reach severe limits.
 Thunderstorms could produce hail and damaging winds.
 Heavy rain and lightning will also be present in storms.
-Friday there is a level 2 severe weather threat.
+Since the ground is saturated from previous spring rain events, localized flooding could happen quickly.

+The National Weather Service said at about 4:15 p.m. that the severe weather threat through 6 p.m. is increasing to the west of the Metroplex and that large hail to 3 inches is the main threat.
+Scattered damaging wind gusts are also possible with a low tornado threat.

 Get DFW local news, weather forecasts and entertainment stories to your inbox.
 Sign up for NBC DFW newsletters.